Quality, Safety, Outcomes & Value

 All healthcare providers understand the importance of measuring the effectiveness of the care they provide.
 More than ever before, measurement of quality, safety, outcomes and value is a focus of hospitals across Europe and beyond, and key to delivering effective and efficient care.

 The European Children’s Hospitals Organisation (ECHO) has a dedicated working group for Quality, Safety, Outcomes and Value (QSOV), to ensure that its member hospitals are supported in their measurement journey.
 ECHO knows that our organisations:

 - Want to reduce avoidable variation and improve performance.

 - Seek collaboration and learning – not simply ranking – to drive improvements that matter to patients.

 - Want to share best practice to maximise their progress with measurement.

 - Need scalable solutions so that all can participate, no matter where they are on their data journey.

 The QSOV Working Group brings clinical and managerial expertise to the shared needs and interests of ECHO member hospitals as we seek to improve paediatric healthcare quality together.
 Unlike larger networks, where the direction is often pre-set, the QSOV Working Group’s benchmarking programme is shaped by its members to ensure salient support to benefit all ECHO organisations.

-The PICU Qality Initiative Collaborative was started and is run by Boston Children’s Hospital and includes participants from children’s hospitals around the world, allowing ECHO members to compare themselves within Europe and beyond.
+The PICQuIC was started and is run by Boston Children’s Hospital and includes participants from children’s hospitals around the world, allowing ECHO members to compare themselves within Europe and beyond.